 Kiwi Helmets saw a relatively successful 20 years in business, which saw them exporting their helmets all over the world.
 Unfortunately, Kiwi Helmets closed down in 2000 and were eventually bought by a French company who still use the brand today.
 I have a Swiss friend who has a very special garage in Avenches, Switzerland, and he basically buys up stock from closed down car, Motorcyle and bicycle shops.
 His garage is one of the most amazing places ever, and which I visit regularly.
 On my last visit, he had cleared out a motorcycle and bicycle shop that had closed down in the early 1990s and which still had old stocks of things from 10 years earlier.
 There were a number of new helmets that had never been out of their boxes, with visors still in their protective film, and one of them was a white Kiwi K7.
 Imagine my excitement!?

-Sometime ago, I wanted to make up my own Mick Grant replica using a modern helmet and as they arn’t available off the shelf to buy, I thought I would get some good quality stickers (or decals) designed and printed.
+Sometime ago, I wanted to make up my own Mick Grant replica using a modern helmet and as the logos arn’t available off the shelf to buy, I thought I would get some good quality stickers (or decals) designed and printed.
 I bought a French GPA helmet and adorned it with the stickers/decals that I’d had made and it looks fabulous.
 I was recently sitting on my 1975 Yamaha RD250 at a pedestrian crossing red light in North Yorkshire and the man walking across the crossing, stopped mid-way and said to me “nice Mick Grant replica mate”, then carried on walking, so it is a recognisable design to this day.
-To make the whole manufacturing cost of the stickers worthwhile, I got 10 sets made (JLs only and without the Kiwi logos) and with a view that a) I might end up with 10 Mick Grant replicas or b) I might sell some to similar ‘Mick-Grant-types’ who wanted to make their own replica using a modern day helmet.
-I did find an old and used Kiwi K7 a couple of years ago and I put the stickers on, which then went to a fellow Mick Grant appreciator.
+There was a minimum order of 10 sets for the stickers to be made.
+I used a few sets and sent the remaining to Mick Grant fans all over the world.

 Having a white NOS Kiwi K7 meant that I could ‘replicate-the-exact-replica’ that I bought over 40 years ago, and the same as the one Mick Grant wore in battle at places like the Isle of Man TT races and the infamous, North West 200, is really Great!
 Except this helmet is one size too small for me and also, would I really wear a helmet of last century’s technology?
 Nope!
 ‘So what?’ then I hear you ask.
 Firstly, there can’t be many NOS Mick Grant replicas in the world, so that makes me feel special-ish, and secondly, it represents a period of fabulous racing memories for me at circuits like Oliver’s Mount.